-- (iv) Provision of Standard Settlement Instructions and lists of authorised signatories and contacts. - (v) Set up of a direct, dedicated telephone link to the DMO's dealing desk (see Appendix 3 for the specification). - 20.
+- 21. Before a trading relationship can begin, the DMO and the respective counterparty need to have performed the following action: - (i) Completion of any relevant legal and other documentation10. - (ii) Confirmation of the counterparty's regulatory status and details of its legal entity. - (iii) Agreement of margining arrangements. - (iv) Provision of Standard Settlement Instructions and lists of authorised signatories and contacts. - (v) Set up of a direct, dedicated telephone link to the DMO's dealing desk (see Appendix 3 for the specification). - 22.
 The DMO does not intend, at least initially, to conduct business through brokers.